Sir William Clarke, 1st Baronet: Career and public life

-and paid him to lecture on agricultural chemistry in farming centres.
-In 1886, he was a member of the Victorian commission to the Colonial and Indian exhibition, and in the same year Cambridge gave him the honorary degree of LL.D.
+He was the inaugural president of the Victorian Football Association, presiding from 1877 until 1882.

 Clarke was a very prominent Victorian Freemason and was elected provincial grand master of the Irish Constitution in 1881 and then district grand master of both the Scottish and English Constitutions in 1884.
 In 1889 he became the very first Most Worshipful Grand Master of the United Grand Lodge of Victoria, an amalgamation of the three bodies that had operated at that time under their own constitutions.
 In 1885 he had largely financed the building of the Freemasons' Hall at 25 Collins Street.

+Monument to Sir William Clarke, 1st Baronet in the Treasury Gardens in East Melbourne, Victoria.

+Personal life and family

+Clarke was married twice; he first married Mary Walker, daughter of Victorian Politician The Hon.
+John Walker, on 23 November 1860.
+The marriage produced four children: